Grantee Directory

 East Side House Settlement

-To provide unemployed, out-of-school youth in the Mott Haven section of the South Bronx the support to complete their high school equivalency, access middle-skills career opportunities be placed within a job or enroll in college.
+To provide unemployed, out-of-school youth in the Mott Haven section of the South Bronx with the support to complete their high school equivalency, access middle-skills career opportunities and be placed in a job or enroll in college.

 Grant amount: $510,000